-Put your blocks or finished quilt on a design wall and place longish strips of potential binding fabrics alongside.
+Put your blocks or finished quilt top on a design wall (or any flat surface) and place longish strips of potential binding fabrics alongside.
 Step away.
 Do you like the look?
 Leave the room for awhile and come back.
-Do you still like it?
-Keep previewing fabrics until you find one you like.
+Do you still like the quilt's appearance?
+Preview more fabrics until you're satisfied with the binding choice.

-Choose a Binding WidthHow wide do you want the binding to be?
-If your quilt doesn't have borders, a 1/4" wide binding is the easiest to sew, since that width matches-up with the 1/4" seam allowance that's built-in to the edge of most quilt blocks.
+Choose a Binding WidthHow wide should the binding be?
+If the quilt doesn't have borders, a 1/4" wide binding is the best, since that width matches-up with the 1/4" seam allowance that's built-in to the edge of most quilt blocks.

-If the quilt has borders, it's just as simple to sew on a binding that's wider or narrower than 1/4", since it doesn't make too much difference how far inward the seam is sewn.
+If the quilt has borders, it's just as simple to sew on a binding that's wider or narrower than 1/4", since it doesn't make too much difference how far inward the seam to attach binding is sewn.

 Singlefold BindingSinglefold binding is made with a single layer of fabric that folds over the outer edge of a quilt.
 Reserve it for miniatures or wallhangings -- it is not durable enough for quilts that will be used on a bed.